Personalized 1-on-1 home tutoring by top UT grads! 98% satisfaction rate

 During our last tutoring session this semester, I helped the student prep for her final exam in first semester Spanish 3.
 We spent the majority of the session going over concepts that still remained unclear for her, focusing on verb conjugations and being able to identify tense from conjugation and vice-versa.
 We also reviewed key phrases included in her cultural and lecture vocabulary over the course of the semester.
 She seemed comfortable with her skill level going into the test and decided to focus more on the material she was less confident in as her main study guide.

 Top Tutors Will Help You Succeed

-Our tutors have a track record of excellent results for our Austin tutoring students.
+These tutors have a track record of excellent results for their Austin tutoring students.
 Personalized tutoring allows these students to grow academically and approach their studies with the knowledge and skills needed to succeed.

 STUDENTS HAVE ATTENDED

 UChicago, ASU Law, UT-Austin Med School, Notre Dame, UPenn, Brown, Caltech, Rice, UNC, Boston University, Michigan, MIT, NYU, Northwestern, Air Force Academy and numerous other institutions...